Master of Veterinary Science Overview

 Q: What are the prerequisites for application?

 A: You need to have a Bachelor's degree (or equivalent for international students); three professional references; college transcripts; a resume; TOEFL (international applicants only); and a personal statement.
 Please see our Getting Started page for more information.

 Q: What kind of careers does the MVS degree prepare students for?

 A: The MVS program prepares students for work in livestock production management, farming, ranching, corporate production, research and development, information technology, education, veterinary medicine, government, quality control regulation, and practice management.

 Q: I have a degree in a non-science field.
 Can I still apply?

 A: Yes.
 The degree requirements are at minimum a Bachelor's degree in any field, science-related or non.
 You will need to start the program with VCM 505 Introduction to Veterinary Science which will cover the basic foundational health information you will need in the remaining classes.
-Half the students in our program start with a bachelor's degree in a non-science field.

 Q: I have an Associate's degree.
 Can I still apply?